 Who we are and what we stand for.
 Since 1999 we have been travelling the Mekong River in Laos, providing educational support for village children and building new schools.
-In some cases we were the first westerners to visit these villages, and we’re continually amazed by the incredibly warm welcome we get wherever we go.
+In some cases we were the first westerners to ever visit these villages, and we’re continually amazed by the incredibly warm welcomes we get wherever we go.

 In our spare time we raise money and build schools in Laos through Bridging the Gap Mekong Trust, a not-for-profit, New Zealand based charity whose prime purpose is to improve the education and potential employment prospects of underprivileged, isolated, village children along a stretch of the Mekong River between Pak Beng and Luang Prabang in Northern Laos.